hashicorp/nomad/website/source/docs/jobops/inspecting.html.md

 06/28/16 15:37:44 UTC  Received    Task received by client
 ```

-In the above example we forced killed the docker container so that we could see
+In the above example we forced killed the Docker container so that we could see
 in the event history that Nomad detected the failure and restarted the
 allocation.